caas-team/sparrow/README.md

     projectId: 18923

 # Configures the telemetry exporter.
-# Omitting this section will disable telemetry.
 telemetry:
+  # Whether to enable telemetry. (default: false)
+  enabled: true
   # The telemetry exporter to use.
   # Options:
   # grpc: Exports telemetry using OTLP via gRPC.